 Description Originally part of a large equestrian monument, this head allows us to imagine what was a common sight for the ancient viewer: imposing public statuary that embodied the civic values of imperial Rome.
 Military officials were often depicted on horseback, and the rider that was represented on the monument was likely a member of the imperial family.
 Such statues contained large amounts of bronze, and most were melted down for reuse in weapons and other implements in later times of crisis.

 |1/16/1974||Treatment||cleaned; coated; other|

 - Early Christian and Byzantine Art.
 Baltimore Museum of Art, Baltimore.
 1947.

 - The Taste of Maryland: Art Collecting in Maryland 1800-1934.
 The Walters Art Gallery, Baltimore.
 1984.

 - The Allure of Bronze.
 The Walters Art Gallery, Baltimore.
 1995.

 - Fire of Hephaistos: Large Classical Bronzes from North American Collections.
-Harvard University Art Museums, Cambridge; Toledo Museum of Art, Toledo; Tampa Museum of Art, Tampa.
+Harvard Art Museums, Cambridge; Toledo Museum of Art, Toledo; Tampa Museum of Art, Tampa.
 1996.

 - Highlights from the Collection.
 The Walters Art Gallery, Baltimore.
 1998-2001.